 The same goes for the MDM system: to distinguish it from other systems, the same crown-icon can be added to the top-right corner of the ApplicationComponent concept.
 It should be noted that MDM systems by various vendors have different functionality – obviously with some overlap.
 The functionality of such systems should be modeled (as is the case with any regular ApplicationComponent) using ApplicationFunctions.

 More challenging is to model the lineage of Data Objects.
 The trick is that we want to represent how fields of several Data Objects are transformed into the Fields of the Golden Record.
 It goes too far to flesh out the actually transformation rules but we should at least be able to pinpoint “what goes where” (i.e., data placement, data movement, etc.).

 The UsedBy relation may have the most natural feel to it, but has different semantics in ArchiMate; it is actually not allowed between two DataObjects.
 The Flow relation also has its merits, but modeling flow is also syntactically not allowed between DataObjects.
 We found that the use of (a profiled version) the AggregationRelation between DataObjects works well in this context.
 The intended meaning of this relation is “information from the source DataObjects is aggregated into the target, Master DataObject”.

 The profile ideally changes this graphic shape of the relation (dashed line, perhaps slightly thicker line width).
 This way it cannot be confused with a regular AggregationRelation.
 This works at two levels:

 The following diagram illustrates this:

-Using these mechanisms with modern tooling such as BiZZdesign Architect, we should be able to generate a “tree view” that shows the entire lineage of an Entity or a Data Object.
+Using these mechanisms with Enterprise Studio, we should be able to generate a “tree view” that shows the entire lineage of an Entity or a Data Object.
 This is particularly useful for the Entity and the Golden Record.
 It will be fairly straightforward to automatically generate the following views:

 Along the same lines, the lineage can be visualized in a data movement type diagram: